sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [BPU2016] Alex Biryukov, Léo Perrin, Aleksei Udovenko,
              *Reverse-Engineering the S-Box of Streebog, Kuznyechik and STRIBOBr1*; in EuroCrypt'16, pp. 372-402.

 ..
+[BR2010] Matthew Baker and Robert Rumely.
+Potential theory and dynamics on the
+            Berkovich projective line.
+Mathematical Surveys and Monographs, Volumne 159.
+2010.

+..
 [Brandes01] Ulrik Brandes,
                A faster algorithm for betweenness centrality,